-Over 9 days, we offer our 25, 000 visitors a wide variety of exhibitions, workshops, talks, children’s events and evening performances, all related to the arts.
+Over nine days, we offer our 25, 000 visitors a wide variety of exhibitions, workshops, talks, children’s events and evening performances, all related to the arts.
 Come and meet the artists, listen to free talks or just stroll around the streets and wynds and pop in to any venue that takes your fancy.
 Our stewarded car park makes parking easy and the colourful festival brochure is your complete guide and magazine for planning your festival visit.